 This project addressed wastewater disposal knowledge gaps in the Montney Play region identified by the Scientific Hydraulic Fracturing Review Panel, operators, and the regulator (BC Oil and Gas Commission [BCOGC]).
 It integrated hydrogeology, geomechanics, reservoir characterization (including petrophysics), and structural geology to evaluate suitable wastewater disposal zones below the base of usable groundwater.

 Recovered wastewater is a mix of hydraulic fracturing fluid and produced water.
 After it is recovered, it is often pumped into disposal zones via a disposal well.
-Disposal zones are porous and permeable zones within formations, and may include depleted pools where natural gas or oil was previously extracted.
+Disposal zones are porous and permeable zones within formations and may include depleted pools where natural gas or oil was previously extracted, or deep saline aquifers.

 Benefits of this project include:

 - More efficient, continued natural gas operations in the Montney Play region.

 - Reduced costs for exploration of wastewater disposal zones and reduced wastewater disposal costs.